 This is the official student eating facility, however, you can use your dining plan funds at the other cafe's and restaurants too.
-The Brasserie is open all through the day for breakfast, lunch and dinner but closes for a specific period after each session.
-Its cuisine includes Asian, vegetarian and western menus, gourmet coffee, cakes, sandwiches, soup, soda and ice creams.
+Lakeside is open all through the day for breakfast, lunch and dinner but closes for a specific period after each session.
+It offers a variety of international cuisines including Asian, Indian, vegetarian and western menus, gourmet coffee, cakes, sandwiches, soup, soda and ice creams.
+It also offers select alcoholic beverages (including an innovative cocktail menu).
 There is indoor and outdoor seating overlooking the lake.

 Located in the main library, the cafe serves coffee, cold drinks, light meals and snacks.
 It is open 7 days per week.

 An on-campus convenience store (like a 7-11) where you can grab snacks and beverages 7 days per week.

 Don’s tavern is the only fully licensed venue on campus.
 It is a place where students come to relax their mind and body from academic endeavors.
 Don’s Tavern is a popular meeting place for the students and has very few outsiders.
 To enter, each person needs to be able to provide: